-3. To learn about the status of the research, and assess its fairness and equity.
+3. To learn about the status of the research and assess its fairness and equity.

-Fondation Botnar supports the concept of fair partnerships in research based on the principles developed by the Swiss Commission for Research Partnerships with Developing Countries (KFPE) and the Research Fairness Initiative.
+Fondation Botnar supports the concept of fair partnerships in research based on the principles by the Swiss Commission for Research Partnerships with Developing Countries (KFPE) and the Research Fairness Initiative by the Council on Health Research for Development (COHRED).
 It is important for the Foundation that the research that is supported is fair and equitable, building lasting partnerships and capacity sustainably.
-The evaluation should appraise the current status of research fairness in the project for both the foundation as a grant maker and the grantee as a researcher to reflect on and initiate improvements.
+The evaluation should appraise the current state of research fairness in the project for both the foundation as a grant maker and the grantee as a researcher to reflect on and initiate improvements.